 So what do you believe right now?
 The fear porn the media and our public officials are trying to sell us or something else?

 If you’re a science-minded person you know that we humans have always learned to co-habitate with viruses and bacteria.
-You also know that there has never been a safe or effective vaccine against a coronavirus.
+You also know that the best start for a human in life is when there is zero separation between mom and baby.
+And that there has never been a safe or effective vaccine against a coronavirus.
 And that Bill Gates, who has gleefully insisted we stay in lockdown for 18 months until we can vaccinate every human on the planet (all the while forcing public schools to use his Microsoft products and watching Microsoft stocks soar), is not known for telling the truth.
 As Barry Ritholtz at the Washington Post has explained:

 Microsoft’s greatest strength has always been its monopoly position in the PC chain.
 Its exclusionary licensing agreement with PC manufacturers mandated a payment for an MS-DOS license whether or not a Microsoft operating system was used. … By the time the company settled with the Justice Department in 1994 over this illegal arrangement, Microsoft had garnered a dominant market share of all operating systems sold.